Lucyjpjones/LucyJones-resume/README.md

     * Hover.css was used on the Social Media icons in the footer to add the float transition while being hovered over.
 - [**jQuery:**](https://jquery.com/)
   - jQuery came with Bootstrap to make the navbar responsive but was also used for the smooth scroll function in JavaScript.
+  - Included at end of body tag within HTML files to ensure smooth running off HMTL and CSS.
 - [**Git**](https://git-scm.com/)
   - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 - [**GitHub**](https://github.com/)